Chris-Penn/Digital-Image-Processing-Python-/README.md

 Each of those “pictures” contain one of three objects - a ball, brick, or cylinder.

 This program processes the images in each file.

+The .png files show the translated images produced by the program.